joseluis8906/acme_bank/README.md

 }
 ```

-as a last step you must verify your json file that contains the transaction that will be applied to the newly created account, things to check before submitting
+as a last step you must verify your json file that contains the transactions that will be applied to the newly created account, things to check before submitting
 the request:
 1. the user_id and pin is the same as the account, if they are different you will be receive a validation error
 2. if while the transactions are carried out the account runs out of balance, you will be receive a balance error